Nathy-M/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints result of power divided by divide followed by new line
+displays result of BREATH to the power of LOVE